John Collier Jr.: Major projects, contributions to visual and applied anthropology

 Collier's own non-traditional education led him to an analysis and criticism of schooling in the United States, especially regarding the education of disabled children, Native American children and others outside the mainstream.
-Recognition of his insights in this arena led to his joint appointment as a Professor of both Anthropology and Education at San Francisco State College (now San Francisco State University).
-In 1969 he turned to motion picture film to explore cultural conflicts in schools for Native students in Alaska as part of a major national study of American Indian Education.
+Recognition of his insights in this arena led to his joint appointment as a professor of both anthropology and education at San Francisco State College (now San Francisco State University).
+In 1969, he turned to motion picture film to explore cultural conflicts in schools for Native students in Alaska as part of a major national study of American Indian Education.
 In this and later film based research carried out in Arizona and California, he articulated fresh perspectives toward these groups which emphasized the positive importance of cultural diversity and approaches to schooling that would build on children's own cultural origins and energy.

 In the fields of visual anthropology and visual sociology Collier is recognized as a major methodological pioneer, in particular for the development of "photo-elicitation" techniques in which photographs are used systematically in interviews to elicit information and insight.
 In the revised version (1986) of Visual Anthropology he argues that many, including other cultural anthropologists, have been "blind" to what can be "seen" within the nonverbal sensibility.
 His chief contributions to anthropology include this view that seeing and representing the visual is as important as speaking or writing words.
 He challenged modern anthropological viewpoints that regard theory or conceptualization as the endpoint of ethnography or anthropological analysis.
 Instead, he believed that the very energy of a culture could be seen.
 Some have theorized that, due to his deafness, he developed his visual skills to a very high degree, as is reflected in his photography as well as in his writings.
 He was also not afraid to use anthropology to make recommendations, especially when asked to do so by study participants.
 His work has been referenced and his methods used, not only in visual anthropology and sociology but also in psychiatric and educational anthropology.

-Legacy

-His theoretical and methodological contributions were many.
-While some visual anthropologists and semioticians, like Erving Goffman, wanted to reject such forms of visual data as posed photographs, Collier cogently argued that all visual materials, snapshots of any kind, still reveal the something of the kinesthetics and the culture that produced them.
-So, an anthropologist might look at dozens of posed photographs to understand what constitutes "posing" in that time period and culture, as opposed to rejecting them.
-Collier also pioneered the use of the camera, in itself, as a method of entry into the field.

-Today, his photographs are archived at the Maxwell Museum of Anthropology, at the University of New Mexico, in Albuquerque.